v3io/frames/README.md

 <a id="method-delete-params-nosql"></a>
 #### `nosql` Backend `delete` Parameters

-The following `delete` parameters are specific to the `nosql` backend; for more information, see the [platform Frames NoSQL-backend reference](https://www.iguazio.com/docs/reference/latest-release/api-reference/frames/nosql/delete/):
+The following `delete` parameters are specific to the `nosql` backend; for more information and examples, see the platform's [Frames NoSQL-backend reference](https://www.iguazio.com/docs/reference/latest-release/api-reference/frames/nosql/delete/):

 - <a id="method-delete-nosql-param-filter"></a>**filter** &mdash; A filter expression that identifies specific items to delete.
-  For detailed information about platform filter expressions, see the [platform documentation](https://www.iguazio.com/docs/reference/latest-release/expressions/condition-expression/#filter-expression).
-  > **Note:** When the `filter` parameter isn't set, the entire table and its schema file (**.#schema**) are deleted.

   - **Type:** `str`
   - **Requirement:** Optional
-  - **Default Value:** `""`
+  - **Default Value:** `""` &mdash; delete the entire table and its schema file

 <a id="method-delete-params-tsdb"></a>
 #### `tsdb` Backend `delete` Parameters

-The following `delete` parameters are specific to the `tsdb` backend; for more information, see the [platform Frames TSDB-backend reference](https://www.iguazio.com/docs/reference/latest-release/api-reference/frames/tsdb/delete/):
+The following `delete` parameters are specific to the `tsdb` backend; for more information and examples, see the platform's [Frames TSDB-backend reference](https://www.iguazio.com/docs/reference/latest-release/api-reference/frames/tsdb/delete/):

 - <a id="method-delete-tsdb-param-start"></a>**start** &mdash; Start (minimum) time for the delete operation &mdash; i.e., delete only items whose data sample time is at or after (`>=`) the specified start time.